Christ – Our Pascha

 Christ – Our Pascha (Христос — наша Пасха) is the catechism of the Ukrainian Greek Catholic Church, published in 2012.
 It was published by the Synod of the Ukrainian Greek-Catholic Church and the Commission for the Catechism of the Ukrainian Greek Catholic Church.

 Christ – our Pascha, while being an official document of the doctrine, is by its nature a local catechism in relation to the Catechism of the Catholic Church.
 Ukrainian Greek Catholic Church is the largest of the Byzantine Rite churches in communion with Roman Catholic Church.
-Christ – Our Pascha, which was written for about 20 years, is also first Ukrainian Catholic catechism since the catechism written by Josaphat Kuntsevych almost 400 years ago.
+Christ – Our Pascha, which was written for about 20 years, is also first Ukrainian Catholic catechism since the catechism written by Josaphat Kuntsevych over 400 years ago.